Nettle Leaf

 • Possible respiratory irritation, especially for sensitive users

-• Temporary throat dryness that typically subsides quickly
+• Temporary throat dryness that typically fades quickly

-The flavor profile is earthy and slightly bitter with grassy undertones.
-Nettle burns relatively smoothly compared to harsher herbs, making it a popular base in smoking blends.
+The flavor is earthy and slightly bitter with grassy undertones.
+Nettle burns smoothly compared to harsher herbs, making it a popular base in herbal smoking blends.

-Effects when smoked are highly individual.
-What works in teas doesn’t necessarily translate to smoking.
-Onset times are typically faster than other consumption methods, usually within minutes of inhaling.
+Effects vary from person to person.
+What works in tea form doesn’t always translate to smoking.
+Onset is typically fast—usually within minutes of inhaling.

-Some users notice gentle relaxation, while others report minimal sensations.
-Start with small amounts to gauge your personal response.
-Many prefer blending nettle with complementary herbs like mullein or raspberry leaf to soften the bitter notes while maintaining potential benefits.
+Some users experience gentle relaxation, while others notice minimal effects.
+Start with small amounts to understand your personal response.
+Many prefer blending nettle with mullein or raspberry leaf to soften the bitter notes while keeping potential benefits intact.

-Always consult healthcare providers before use, especially if you have respiratory conditions or take medications1.
+Always consult a healthcare provider before use, especially if you have respiratory conditions or take medications1.

 Flavor Profile